Proposed 2019 amendment to the Constitution of Malaysia: Breaches of the Malaysia Agreement

 A "Sarawak for Sarawakians" car sticker incorporating elements of a pre-Malaysian Sarawak flag.

 The 1963 Malaysia Agreement, under which Sabah and Sarawak unified with Malaya to become Malaysia, included strong provisions for the autonomy of Sabah and Sarawak (see the 18-point and 20-point agreement).
-However, this autonomy has eroded in numerous aspects, such as a smaller share of oil revenue than previously agreed and a reduction in the territorial waters that belonged to each state.
+However, this autonomy has eroded in numerous aspects, such as a smaller share of oil revenue than previously agreed and a purported reduction in the territorial waters that belonged to each state.
 Following their victory in the 2018 election, the Pakatan Harapan alliance promised to make changes including an amendment to Article 1(2) and a greater share of oil revenue.
 Other causes of dispute between East and West Malaysia include freedom of religion, distribution of profits from natural resources, and demographic change (particularly in Sabah).

 Prior to 2010, the anniversary of Federation was a public holiday in only the East Malaysian states, but it was later made a national holiday by the government in response to an opposition statement declaring their intention to do so if they won an election.
 Some groups, including the Borneo Heritage Foundation (BHF), Movement for Change Sarawak (MoCS), and the Sarawak Association of People's Aspirations (SAPA), have cited these issues, among others, as reasons for advocating separation from Malaysia.